alubling/workshop.ph/README.md

 ## Prehype Introduction

-Prehype is a venture development firm.
-We do 3 things:
+Since we were founded, [Prehype](https://prehype.com) has been a venture development firm.
+We've mainly done 3 things:

 * We incubate homegrown startups created by Prehype partners and EIRs
 * We build new startups in conjunction with the world’s leading corporations
 * We invest in startups and deals that our network can add value to

+## Prehype API

-Prior to the Internet, computers were were silos.
-Installing software on a computer meant inserting a disk and downloading the software to the hard drive of that computer.
-The Internet and network age has allowed software to permeate networks, live in the cloud, and allows individual computers to leverage the intelligence of a network.
+Prior to the networked age of the Internet, computers were mainly silos.
+Installing software on a computer meant inserting a floppy disk and downloading software to only that computer's hard disk.

-Prehype’s has built an API to model the way we build businesses, and allow anyone to apply the collective intelligence of the Prehype network to build businesses in a better way.
+Businesses today are similarly built in relative isolation.
+In a perfect world, the building blocks of business would share a common language and be available on demand.

+Rather than start from scratch on your own, you would be able to call on resources you needed to launch enterprises and increase your chance of success.

+Entrepreneurs would be able to...
+Companies would be able to...

+Prehype is a platform for building businesses.
+It connects people and companies to the resources they need to build great new businesses.
+Those resources have been built and maintained by Prehype, and leverage the historical knowledge, resources, and people of the Prehype network.

 ## Workshop.ph

+Workshop.ph is an API for accessing the Prehype process of idea generation and opportunity identification.

+The process consists of preparatory research into a problem domain, followed by an intensive one week workshop that brings together domain experts, stakeholders, and Prehype network members to examine the problem domain and arrive at new business opportunities.

+The output of Workshop.ph is one or several LPPs

 ## Other Prehype APIs